programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 There are many underlying factors that can drive the latent scaling dimension identified by a Wordfish model.
 If content is strongly motivated by the author’s political ideology, this dimension can separate texts from authors on opposing sides of a political issue.
 Wordfish brings into relief broad differences in content, based on the kinds of words used by each speaker.

-### Document Feature Matrices (DFM)

-Wordfish operates by making predictions about the placements of documents along a uni-dimensional scale based on a Document Feature Matrix (DFM).

-A DFM is a tidy, structured format that uses the ['bag of words'](https://en.wikipedia.org/wiki/Bag-of-words_model) approach to store data about the frequency of word types used in each document of a corpus.
-It is a two-dimensional matrix where documents are recorded in rows, and features (the entire vocabulary of words used across all documents combined) in columns.
-In this context, 'feature' refers to a word.
-The cells in this matrix indicate whether a given feature appears in each document or not.

-Similar to [topic modeling](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf), a tried and true method for text mining, Wordfish uses this DFM to make predictions about documents based on the different kinds and frequencies of words used in each.
-They are both predictive modeling approaches that rely on machine learning algorithms to mine text data and/or process natural language.

-Furthermore, both Wordfish and topic modeling involve 'unsupervised' methods: they don't rely on the user pre-coding some portion of the data before modeling.
-Instead, these two algorithms both look at differences between documents, identifying natural groupings along a dimensional scale by comparing the frequencies of the same words between different documents.
-Both models identify and weigh more heavily words whose frequency varies most between documents, relying on these word patterns to cluster documents along the scale.

-Another important similarity between Wordfish and topic modeling is that both treat documents as 'bags of words'.
-This means that the models only look at word frequency, and ignore word order: it doesn’t matter ***where*** words occur in a document, just ***which*** words occur, and with what frequency.

-Bag-of-words modeling can be problematic for longer texts where different sections of content (paragraphs, pages, chapters) might convey different types of meaning depending on their context.
-But social media comments tend to be very short and usually only discuss a single idea, the bag-of-words approach is unlikely to miss key information.

-The key differences between Wordfish scaling and topic modeling, however, are the specific statistical approaches taken, and their most useful outputs.
-Topic models can generate any number of topics discussed in a corpus, whereas Wordfish always scales on a single dimension (thus limitied to two topics) – but it provides much more under-the-hood information the contribution of each word and document to the formation of this scale.

-A significant shared strength of both models is their ability to refine results by passing over the data multiple times.
-When a Wordfish model is initialized, all of the parameters it measures are a ‘first best guess’ at the latent scaling of documents and words, which gives a helpful level of general insight.
-Depending on the quality of the text data, these models are then able to refine their initial predictions, gradually closing in on even more statistically robust and insightful models.

 ### Create a Corpus in R

 The Wordfish algorithm was initially distributed as [`R code`](http://www.Wordfish.org/software.html), but is now available in the [`quanteda`](https://quanteda.io/) package.
 This enables seamless wrangling of YouTube comment data into a useful format [to run the Wordfish algorithm](https://quanteda.io/reference/textmodel_Wordfish.html).
 For more documentation, visit Quanteda's [docs and tutorials page](https://quanteda.org/quanteda/).

 To run the Wordfish model in `quanteda`, you must create three types of text data objects: a corpus, tokens, and a DFM.
-For more detail on how these objects work together, see quanteda's [quick start page](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1) .
+For more detail on how these objects work together, see quanteda's [quick start page](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1).

 The corpus contains all of the documents that can be analyzed (in our case, each comment represents one document) as well as some metatdata describing the documents' attributes.
 Here, this may be the video channel title to which the comment was associated, as well as the partisanship indicator introduced in the [Data Labeling section](#Data-Labeling).

-In `quanteda`, the tokens are a list of character vectors linked back to the document (comment) from which they originated.
+In `quanteda`, the tokens are a list of character vectors linked back to the document from which they originated.
 This form allows the text to be further cleaned and pre-processed.
 Tokens can be stemmed or lemmatized, and stopwords can easily be removed.
-You already pre-processed the corpus in the [Pre-processing section](#Pre-processing), not only removing punctuation and stopwords, but also comments that had less than ten words.
-However, the pre-processing approach offered by `quanteda` works slightly differently, so you might wish to test which works best for you and your data - and there's no harm in using both.
+You already pre-processed the corpus in the [Pre-processing section](#Pre-processing), but the approach offered by `quanteda` works slightly differently, so you might wish to test which works best for you and your data - and there's no harm in using both.

 Note that when running the code to build your corpus, the modeling step may take a few minutes, or even longer.
 If it does, that's a good sign!
 It means your data is optimal for Wordfish modeling, and the model you produce will more likely be insightful and accurate.

 #### Select Comments

 To initiate the steps leading to creating the Wordfish model itself, first select the specific columns that you would like to include in your model.
-The following code selects the comment text (the **uniqueWords** column),as well as the video channel title, the partisan indicator, and the unique **commentId** automatically generated by YouTube.
+The following code selects the comment text (the **uniqueWords** column), as well as the video channel title, the partisan indicator, and the unique **commentId** automatically generated by YouTube.

 ```
 wfAll <- select(all_data, commentId, uniqueWords, videoChannelTitle, partisan, numbWords)